MarkMagdyAyoub/MarkMagdyAyoub/README.md

 I'm currently a third-year computer science student with a growing interest in backend development and system-level programming.
 I’ve been learning the fundamentals of computer science — including data structures, algorithms, operating systems, networks, and database systems — and trying to apply them through small projects, learning exercises, and problem solving.

 I enjoy understanding how things work beneath the surface.
-I'm still early in my journey, but I’m always looking for opportunities to learn more, build better, and grow as a developer.
+I'm still early in my journey, but I’m always looking for opportunities to learn more, build better, and grow as a software engineer.

 ---